Amybo-org/pages/content/en/docs/Equipment/Bioreactors.md

 3. Easy-open viewport cover (it currently requires 4 screws)
 4. 3D printer files - to minimise shipping cost & carbon, and enable community development
 5. Ability to control temperature below ambient
-6. Quick release plate to aid wall-mounting for bioreactor farms & video production
+6. Ability to wall-mount for bioreactor farms & video production
 7. Fully assembled units (including pre-configured raspberry pi's) for technophobes
 8. Global stockists - to reduce shipping time, cost and carbon
 9. A way to be certain that reactor overflow isn't going to fry your raspberry pi